-Keep it in a dark, cool place for about two weeks (I usually shake it occasionally).
+Keep it in the dark, cool place for about two weeks (I usually shake it occasionally).

-Then, transfer a bit of it in a spray bottle, and dilute with water.
-(I add half cleaning mixture, and half water)
+Then, transfer a bit of it to a spray bottle, and dilute it with water.
+(I add half cleaning mixture and half water)

 21. Unused bed linens or towels